mmpfeffer/blip/blip/README.md

    Variables may be grouped and used together using a tagging notation.
 By tagging variables, the tag may be used in lieu of the variable names to refer to all the identically tagged variable names as a list.
 To specify this, the tag appears after a second ':=', as in the example.
+Note that the resulting list is itself just a regular template variable, and is subject to the same rules and behaviors as other (list) variables.
+Thus, for example, passing the tag variable explicitly to a template will result in repeated interpolations of the called template once for each tagged variable.
+See "Using Variable Tagging Groups with Nested Templates", below, for a special syntax which may be used with variable tagging groups.

    Example: